carbonplan/offsets-db-data/docs/data-processing.md

 2. We apply manual overrides from curated data sources (via {py:obj}`offsets_db_data.projects.override_project_types`).
    Currently, the [Berkeley Carbon Trading Project](https://gspp.berkeley.edu/research-and-impact/centers/cepp/projects/berkeley-carbon-trading-project) data in [`offsets-db-data/configs/berkeley-project-types.json`](https://github.com/carbonplan/offsets-db-data/blob/main/offsets_db_data/configs/berkeley-project-types.json) serves as the authoritative source for project types.

-## Retirement Beneficiary Harmonization
+## Retirement User Harmonization

 Carbon offset credits are often retired on behalf of a specific entity or organization.
-However, the names of these beneficiaries appear inconsistently across registry data, making it difficult to analyze retirement patterns.
+However, the names of these retirement users are recorded inconsistently across registry data, making it difficult to analyze retirement patterns.
-The following section describes our approach for identifying and harmonizing information about the end-users of specific offset credits.
+The following section describes our approach for identifying and harmonizing information about the end-users ("retirement users") of specific offset credits.

 ### Harmonization Process

 The harmonization process attempts to identify specific "retirement users" from publicly disclosed retirement beneficiary information.
-We try to standardize retirement beneficiary information across registries using the following steps:
+We try to standardize retirement user information across registries using the following steps:

 1. **Data merging**: we combine information from four sources into a single _temporary_ field: